krathman257/krathman257.github.io/docs/_posts/2024-07-29-hello-worlding-on-an-LED.md

 `ledToggle` is a simple `if/else` statement.
 The conditional is whether the `AND` of the data register and the bit mask is 0: if it's not (meaning the 5th bit in the data register is high), disable it with the line used above (`AND` the masks inverse).
 Otherwise, activate it (`OR` the mask).

 Making a custom `delay_ms` function was trickier.
-The book recommended a `while` loop iterating down the number of instructions it could complete in the given time (so milliseconds X instructions per millisecond), but that number needed to be `volitile`, or else the C compiler would optimize out the seemingly pointless loop.
-The issue is that the Arduino's 8-bit microcontroller wasn't liking that `volitile long` (a 32-bit data type).
+The book recommended a `while` loop iterating down the number of instructions it could complete in the given time (so milliseconds X instructions per millisecond), but that number needed to be `volatile`, or else the C compiler would optimize out the seemingly pointless loop.
+The issue is that the Arduino's 8-bit microcontroller wasn't liking that `volatile long` (a 32-bit data type).
 I ended up using Arduino's `millis` function to much the same effect, though I'm not sure the book meant for me to have access to a counter so early.

 The complete code for the lower level solution is below (if I end up making a Git for this project, I'll add these there, as well):